Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-After a stroke, a patient may feel sudden or extreme emotions.
+After a stroke, a person may feel sudden or extreme emotions.
 Sadness and depression are common.
 These feelings may be due to damage in the brain.
 Or they may be a response to the person’s awareness of what has happened.

 One common effect of stroke is lability.
 This problem makes people less able to control their emotions.
 Lability may cause a sudden mood shift that is out of context with what is going on.
-A patient may suddenly cry or laugh.
+A person may suddenly cry or laugh.

 Stay calm.
 Accept the behavior and go on with what you were doing.